-Volumes: Establish a method to measure or estimate bicyclist

-and pedestrian volumes on a statewide and local basis, both on streets and trails.
-Compare bicycling and walking trips with other modes, by jurisdiction and zip code, and report the results periodically.
+- Volumes: Establish a method to measure or estimate bicyclist and pedestrian volumes on a statewide and local basis, both on streets and trails.
+Compare bicycling and walking trips with other modes, by jurisdiction and zip code, and report the results periodically. - Traffic Safety: Measure and target reductions in crashes involving bicycles and walkers (incidents, fatalities and injuries). - Local Participation: Monitor all local agency efforts to establish their own Blueprints for Bicycling and Walking.
+Integrate public participation in all phases of strategic planning, land use and community planning, and implementation of public places where people walk or bike.

-and zip code, and report the results periodically.

-Traffic Safety: Measure and target reductions in crashes involving bicycles and walkers (incidents, fatalities and injuries).

-Local Participation: Monitor all local agency efforts to establish their own or bike.

-Blueprints for Bicycling and Walking.
-Integrate public participation in all phases of strategic planning, land use and community planning, and implementation of public places where people walk walking trips conducted in combination with other modes and the connectivity of facilities for walkers and bicyclists.

-Connectivity: Measure the number and proportion of bicycling and transportation improvements and development projects.
+- Connectivity: Measure the number and proportion of bicycling and walking trips conducted in combination with other modes and the connectivity of facilities for walkers and bicyclists. - and Infrastructure: Accommodate bicycling walking in all improvements and development transportation projects.
 Incorporate context-sensitive solutions into planning and implementation.
-Measure the cost effectiveness of improvements for bicycling and walking.
+Measure the cost effectiveness of improvements for bicycling and walking. - D. Monitoring and Review - 1.
+Continuous Review